MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-settings.md

 ## Configure AD FS by using PowerShell

 The process of adding a relying party trust in AD FS can also be performed by running the following PowerShell script on the AD FS server.
 Save the script to a file named Add-AdxPortalRelyingPartyTrustForSaml.ps1.
-After running the script, continue with configuring the portal site settings.
+After running the script, continue with configuring the website's site settings.

 ```
 <#